 Biography

-Having spent her childhood in sparsely populated Northern Finland, Sanna Myrttinen developed a close connection to nature, which to this day remains her main source of inspiration.
-Through her art studies at Växjö University (now Linnaeus University) and the university’s close ties to Japan, she was able to access unique books on classical Japanese art.
+After initially completing a M.Sc in Forestry at the university of Helsinki and working in the European sawmill- and paper industry, Myrttinen finally decided to pursue her dream of studying art in 2002.
+Through her studies at Växjö University (now Linnaeus University) and the university’s close ties to Japan, she was able to access the university’s invaluable books on classical Japanese art.
 In search of her own visual language, these books seemed like a refreshing change from the European styles and -isms.
-It was the tranquillity, the emphasis on emptiness and the visualisation of a life philosophy that deeply resonated with her and formed her artistic path.
+It was the tranquility, the emphasis on emptiness and the aesthetic concepts of Eastern philosophies that deeply resonated with her and began to form her artistic path.

 An introduction to the fine art of Hitsuzendo (Japanese Zen Calligraphy) with the zen monk Dokko-An Kokugyo Kuwahara, was another stepping stone for Myrttinen to begin exploring the highly meditative and challenging art of ink painting.
-Inspired by the ink works of Japanese artist Joshio Ikezaki, Myrttinen began to develop her own style, depicting meditative scenes of her childhood Finland, Starnberg and the Engadine mountains of Switzerland, where she likes to spend her winters.
+Inspired by the ink works of Japanese artist Joshio Ikezaki, Myrttinen began to develop her own style, moving from oil and acrylic landscapes to increasingly minimalistic ink works depicting imaginary landscapes bringing together her Nordic roots with her current Alpine life.

-When not painting or kneeling over a mosaic, Myrttinen enjoys working on her book series “the Adventures of Feliz”.
+When not painting or experimenting with interdisciplinary projects, Myrttinen enjoys working on her book series “The Adventures of Feliz”.
 It is her first series that she is both writing and illustrating.

-After years of living and working in different parts of the world, she now lives in Starnberg, Southern Germany.
-Her studio lies on a farm amidst the beautiful, hilly Bavarian countryside.
-She spends her free-time climbing, hiking, skiing and kayaking all around Europe.
-She is also an active member of the environmental organisation Fans For Nature (www.ffn.org) and has been continuously supporting their projects to preserve the last remaining orangutans since 2008.
+Sanna Myrttinen is a member of the German BBK (Bundesverband Bildender Künstlerinnen und Künstler e.V.), the German Professional Association of Visual Artists.
+Her studio lies on a farm above lake Starnberg, amidst the beautiful, hilly Bavarian countryside.
+She spends her free-time climbing, hiking, skiing and kayaking with her partner and Phoebe, their Basset Griffon B. She is also an active member of the environmental organisation Fans For Nature (www.ffn.org) and has been continuously supporting their projects to preserve the last remaining orangutans since 2008.

 Statement